garylirocks/quickrefs/datadog.markdown

 You need to add `allowedTracingUrls` to the RUM init parameters

-Then the RUM SDK will add soem HTTP headers prefixed with `x-datadog-*` to XHR requests.
+Then the RUM SDK will add some HTTP headers prefixed with `x-datadog-*` to XHR requests.

 ### Notes

-- URL path segment with any number `/hello-10.html` will be showing up as `/?` by default, you'll need to manually set the view name
+- A URL path segment with any number `/hello-10.html` will be showing up as `/?` by default, you'll need to manually set the view name
   - This is not controlled by `defaultPrivacyLevel`, or `Sensitive Data Scanner `